captainrobbo/wikijstest/manuals/cms/scoring-tab.md

 <!-- TITLE: Scoring Tab -->

 The scoring tab can be used to set up scoring for points and categories across athletics meets and distance races, such as road and cross country.
+These are implemented in two different ways which we call *Athletics* or *Distance* scoring respectively
 # 1.1 Athletics Scoring
-This is for athletics (Track & Field) meets so covers all disciplines of athletics.
+*Athletics scoring* involves adding up points across many different events in an athletics meeting.

 Firstly, choose the *Scoring* tab on the left hand side of the Manage screen.
 From here, click the *Scoring System* drop down and this will provide the options available.
 All of these have been prepared ad-hoc upon request.
 If the system you require is not listed here then please enquire to *support@opentrack.run* to see if we can implement the system you need.